bookwyrm-social/bookwyrm/README.md

 ```
 This creates two users, `mouse` with password `password123` and `rat` with password `ratword`.

+The application uses Celery and Redis for task management, which must also be configured.
+(Further instructions pending, sorry!

 And go to the app at `localhost:8000`

 #### With Docker